Master of Arts in Applied Linguistics

 Unsure about whether this is the right graduate degree for you?
 Here's a brief backgrounder about what Applied Linguistics is and what Applied Linguists do brought to you by The Open University.

-DESCRIPTION OF THE PROGRAM
+OVERVIEW OF THE PROGRAM

 The only graduate-level Applied Linguistics program in the Southern Tagalog region, SLSU-CAS' MA in Applied Linguistics is Level 2 Re-accredited by the Accrediting Agency of Chartered Colleges and Universities in the Philippines (AACCUP), and has passed the preliminary evaluation of the Philippine Commission on Higher Education-Regional Quality Assessment Team.